rackerlabs/support-how-to/content/cloud-databases/cloud-databases-faq.md

 connect to Cloud Databases, as well as any product with access to our internal ServiceNet network within the same regional data center.

-#### Can Cloud Databases be used with Dedicated servers?
+#### Can Cloud Databases be used with dedicated servers?

 No, Cloud Databases are available only to customers with Cloud account credentials.
-Managed Operations Service Level or Dedicated customers with RackConnect (those customers who also have a Cloud account) have access, but can use the service only with their Rackspace Cloud product resources.
+Managed Operations Service Level or dedicated customers with RackConnect (those customers who also have a Cloud account) have access, but can use the service only with their Rackspace Cloud product resources.